funfungho/abzLinux/the_linux_command_line/07_expansion.md

 ### Escaping characters
 - Escaping character (`\`) often is done inside double quotes to selectively prevent an expansion
-- It is also common to use escaping to eliminate the special meaning of a character in a filename
-    - It is possible to use characters in filenames that normally have special meaning to the shell.
+- It is also common to use escaping to eliminate the special meaning of a character in a filename to use characters that normally have special meaning to the shell.
 These would include `$`, `!`, `&`, spaces, and others

+    ```bash
+    mv bad\&filename good_filename
+    ```

 - To allow a backslash character to appear, escape it by typing `\\`
 - Within single quotes, the backslash loses its special meaning and is treated as an ordinary character